-Abele Scholars at Ursinus College are high-achieving students who are residents of PA, DE, NJ, or MD with demonstrated financial need (EFC of $20,000 or below).
+Abele Scholars at Ursinus College are high-achieving students who are residents of any of the 50 United States and Washington D.C. with demonstrated financial need.

 - Abele Scholars Brochure